+Buckinghamshire Archives is not open to general admission.
+We are admitting one researcher at a time, so may ask you to wait briefly outside whilst we sign in someone else.
 We will ask you to sign in at the desk in Local Studies ensuring you maintain a 2m gap as indicated by signage.
 Staff will give you a brief introduction to the available facilities including lockers and toilets, ask you to sanitise your hands and point you to the searchroom.
-We will no longer be asking researchers to wear gloves.
+We are no longer asking researchers to wear gloves.

 Using the searchroom

-Access to books and hardcopy catalogues in the searchroom are restricted to staff, who will help you with queries as required.
+Access to books and hardcopy catalogues in the searchroom are currently restricted to staff, who will help you with queries as required.